 (ask the following question if the previous answer is YES)

 Q2: For how long did the baby stay placed on your bare chest?

 A2: less than one hour / more than one hour / does not remember

-Calculate the indicator’s value by dividing the number of newborns who were placed in skin-to-skin contact with their mothers immediately following birth for at least an hour by the total number of respondents (exclude those who did not remember) and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator’s value, divide the number of newborns who were placed in skin-to-skin contact with their mothers immediately following birth for at least an hour by the total number of respondents (exclude those who did not remember).
+Multiply the result by 100 to convert it to a percentage.